 In December 2019, the FASB issued ASU 2019-12-Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 The amendments in ASU 2019-12 simplify the accounting for income taxes by removing certain exceptions to the general principles in Topic 740.
 The amendments also improve consistent application and simplification of GAAP for other areas of Topic 740 by clarifying and amending existing guidance.
 ASU 2019-12 is effective for us beginning on January 1, 2021.
-Early adoption of the amendments is permitted.
 We are currently evaluating the impact of ASU 2019-12 on our condensed consolidated financial statements.